patrickctrf/projeto-ia376/README.md

 # projeto-ia376
-Repositório para entrega do projeto E1.
+Repositório para a primeira entrega do projeto (E1).